My Dinner

 Assembling the cake

 1. The wreath-shaped cake needs to be sliced into three tiers.
-I like to use a cake leveler like this.
+I like to use a cake leveler (affiliate link) like this.
 Alternatively, take a spool of thread and wrap it equally around the cake.
 Hold it tight with both hands and pull in opposite directions so it cuts through the middle of the cake and leaves you with two perfectly even layers.
 Then repeat.
 Another option is to use a paring knife to score the entire outside edge of the cake halfway up the side.
 Take the serrated knife and cut through the cake along the indentation made with the paring knife.
 Use the knife to lift the top layer off of the bottom layer.

 Lyers of the Frankfurt Crown Cake